-- Regular security monitoring and reporting any irregularities to the Data Steward (RSCI) and Data Coordinator (RCSI) - Reporting of data security incidents including personal data breaches to the Data Steward (RSCI), and also to the Data Protection Officer (DPO) of the related dataset within two working days after becoming aware of it.
+- Regular security monitoring and reporting any irregularities to the Data Coordinator (RCSI) - Reporting of data security incidents including personal data breaches to the Data Coordinator (RSCI), and also to the Data Protection Officer (DPO) of the related dataset within two working days after becoming aware of it.

-The main risk to data security are potential violations of the SOP defined for data sharing, e.g.:
+The main risks to data security are potential violations of the SOP defined for data sharing, e.g.:

-- Sending sensitive data via email instead of uploading to servers using encrypted communications (SCP, HTTPS). - Disclosing or sharing credentials to non-authorized parties. - Users left their job/role during the project, but this information is not communicated in time to the server-admin team.
+- Sending sensitive data via email instead of uploading to servers using encrypted communications (SCP, HTTPS). - Disclosing or sharing credentials to non-authorized parties. - Users leaving their job/role during the project, but this information is not communicated in time to the server-admin team.